Interim chair: Carol Lippa, M.D.

 Seema Nair, M.D.

 Dr. Seema Nair is a board-certified general neurologist.
 She has a particular interest in patients with headache, multiple sclerosis and stroke.
 Dr. Nair is also board certified in internal medicine.
 Her research interests include stroke, epilepsy and multiple sclerosis.
 She is currently investigating the etiology of idiopathic epilepsy based on anthropometric measurements, and the etiology of multiple sclerosis.
-She is the faculty liaison for the residents' monthly journal club.
+She is the faculty liaison for the residents' monthly journal club and co-director of the residency program.

 Jyoti Pillai, M.D.